manovak24/mysterious_organisims/README.md

 * [Contact](#contact)

 ## General info
-> This project was a CodeCademy project in the JavaScript Syntax, Part II section of the Full-Engineer Course
+> This project was a CodeCademy project in the JavaScript Syntax, Part II section of the Full-Engineer Course.
+> Context: You’re part of a research team that has found a new mysterious organism at the bottom of the ocean near hydrothermal vents.
+Your team names the organism, Pila aequor (P. aequor), and finds that it is only comprised of 15 DNA bases.
+The small DNA samples and frequency at which it mutates due to the hydrothermal vents make P. aequor an interesting specimen to study.
+However, P. aequor cannot survive above sea level and locating P. aequor in the deep sea is difficult and expensive.

 ## Technologies
 * JavaScript - version ES6